For a trader, winning is extremly dangerous if you haven't learned how to monitor and control yourself.

 China/HK

-China stocks rose as the central bank implemented more stimulus measures to shore up the economy.
-The Shanghai Composite Index(SSE) added 1.17%, while the blue chip CSI 300 gained 0.79%.
-In Hong Kong, the benchmark Hang Seng Index fell 1.03%.
+China stocks declined as a light economic calendar and concerns about the incoming Trump administration curbed risk appetites.
+The Shanghai Composite Index(SSE) fell 1.91%, while the blue chip CSI 300 gave up 2.6%.
+In Hong Kong, the benchmark Hang Seng Index lost 1.01%.
 (Refer to the above weekly performance table).

 Key highlights for the week and outlook for China/HK:

-3. China's youth unemployment rate eased in September from a record high the prior month.
-The jobless rate for 16- to 24-year-olds, excluding students, came in at 17.6% in September, down from 18.8% in August, according to official data.
+3. China's youth unemployment rate eased for the second straight month since August, when it hit its highest level this year.
+The jobless rate for 16- to 24-year-olds, excluding students, came in at 17.1% in October, down from 17.6% in September, according to official data.

 Click below SSE and .HSI indexes for their weekly charts.